Your Guide to Planning, Planting, and Growing Astilbes

 After planting, mulch around the plants to reduce moisture loss and help keep the root zone cool.
 Mulching with organic materials such as compost, shredded bark or shredded leaves will add nutrients and gradually improve the soil’s ability to retain moisture.

 Astilbe should be watered at least once per week until the plants settle in and establish a strong root system.
 Applying a liquid fertilizer in June and again in July will speed growth.
 Like all perennials, astilbe need a little time to get established.
 The plants will begin flowering well in their second year.

 Once astilbe flowers have lost their color, the stems may be cut to the ground and removed.
-You may also leave the flowers in place.
-The faded plumes will usually last until early winter, continuing to adding height and visual interest to your garden.
+Alternatively, you may also leave the flowers in place.
+The faded plumes will usually last until early winter, adding height and visual interest to your garden.

-In early spring, pull away any spent foliage and flowers.
-Astilbe can be a little slow to emerge, so don’t despair if you don't see them right away.
-Watch for the new shoots, which are typically dark red.
-Fertilize in the spring by applying a ¼ cup of granular all-purpose fertilizer around the base of the plant (follow package directions).
+Astilbe are slow to emerge in spring, so you may not see them right away.
+Watch for the new shoots, which are typically dark orange or red.
+Before the sprouts come up, you can pull away any spent foliage and flowers.
+Fertilize your astilbe in spring by applying some granular all-purpose fertilizer around each plant (follow package directions).